flex-height

 • Increased risk of significant disruptions

-Pros and cons of different preventive maintenance types
+Advantages and disadvantages of different types of preventive maintenance

 Maintenance type